 By using high-strength steel and the latest construction methods, the GS has class-leading levels of occupant and pedestrian protection.
 The safety measures continue with 10 airbags fitted as standard, as well as the latest generation of Lexus’ Vehicle Dynamics Integrated Management System that enhances the performance of active safety technologies like stability and traction control, and the advanced braking assists.

-From Luxury grade upwards, all models are equipped with blind spot monitoring and rear cross traffic alert to prevent collisions with unseen vehicles.
-An optional radar-based Pre-Crash Safety system is also available on the GS 450h Premier edition.
+From F Sport grade upwards, all models are equipped with blind spot monitoring and rear cross traffic alert to prevent collisions with unseen vehicles.
+A radar-based Pre-Crash Safety system is now a standard feature on all versions of the new GS.

 The GS 450h’s larger 3.5-litre full hybrid powertrain returns an economical 46.3mpg on the combined cycle and a year’s road tax is only £135.

-Company car users will benefit from the low benefit-in-kind rates of the Lexus GS 300h SE – compared to its premium market hybrid competitors, the GS 300h SE could save business users more than £6000 over a three year period.
+Company car users will benefit from the low benefit-in-kind rates of the Lexus GS 300h Executive – compared to its premium market hybrid competitors, the GS 300h Executive could save business users more than £6000 over a three year period.